globewalldesk/revuu/README.md

 `TasklistController` and `TasklistView` in `TaskList` class; removed global inclusion from revuu.rb.
 Fixed very bad (inadvertantly deleted tasks!) bug introduced when switching to 0-9 in task list view.
 Thoroughly refactored revuu.rb, settings methods (now located in settings_helper.rb), and added edge case logic for missing settings.
-Also refactored `TaskList` class and both modules, fixing bugs, thereby loading the tasklist instantly (as before), making the tasklist UX more consistent, etc. Consolidated `Task` class methods, as well as all methods used in creating new tasks, in a brand new task_factory.rb helper (I'm thinking `helpers/` needs to live in `lib/`); also, refactored all task-creation methods.
+Also refactored `TaskList` class and both modules, fixing bugs, thereby loading the tasklist instantly (as before), making the tasklist UX more consistent, etc. Consolidated `Task` class methods, as well as all methods used in creating new tasks, in a brand new task_factory.rb helper); also, refactored all task-creation methods.

+### 2.6

+Continued refactoring class Task.
+Renamed helpers/ to lib/.
+Included TaskController and TaskView in class Task, so they're no longer globals.
+Fixed bugs.